Hegelim/solveminmax/README.md

 * Because the module is written in a way that it heavily depends on regular expressions, it currently doesn't support `"m"` as user-defined variable name.
 * With the reason same as above, the user needs to follow the format of the equation carefully, or the module might break.
+* The equation must be univariate, i.e., there can only be one independent variable.
 ****
 **Contact**:
 * **Email**: yz4175@columbia.edu